Start Pre-painting Lessons

 Making the boxes and painting support panels.

 Supplies; 5 sheets of 4'x8' 1/4" inch birch plywood and 3 sheets of 1/8 mahogany plywood.
+This made five sizes of boxes for storage 22x30, 15x22 and 11x15, 11x7.5 and 5.5x7.5.

 Sanding the boards

-Slightly round the bottom corners and ends but not the top corner edge, that's part of the painting surface.
+Slightly round the bottom corners and ends but not the top corners edge, that's part of the painting surface.
 I'll sand the points off the corners of the painting surface after the cloth is in place.

 Sealing the panel.